GIScience/gis-training-resource-center/_sources/content/Module_5/en_qgis_spatial_tools.md

 :::{tab-item} Intersect
 Tests whether the geometry of the two layers intersects with one another.
 The algorithm returns the value "True" (1), if the geometries intersect spatially.
 This means that they share any portion of space, overlap, or touch.
 If they don't overlap, the algorithms returns the value "False" (0).
-In the picture below, the algorithm will return the circles __1, 2, and 3__.
+In the picture below, the algorithm return the circles __1, 2, and 3__.
 :::